 Deep breathing and meditation are techniques that help your body relax, which may ease pain.
 Tension and tightness seep from muscles as they receive a quiet message to relax.

 Although there are many ways to meditate, the soothing power of repetition is at the heart of some forms of meditation.
-Focusing on the breath, ignoring thoughts, and repeating a word or phrase -- a mantra -- causes the body to relax.
-While you can learn meditation on your own, it helps to take a class.
+Focusing on the breath, ignoring passing thoughts, and repeating a word or phrase, or mantra, causes the body to relax.
+While you can learn meditation on your own, it may help to take a class.